 If your application is not successful, please review the admissions criteria against your application and ensure that your experience and objectives are aligned with the admissions criteria.

 Remember that competition for places is high, and consequently we are not able to offer places to a number of entirely suitable candidates.

 The School does not have any arrangements for students to transfer between its programmes or to/from a programme at another institution.

 The Recruitment and Admissions Team and alumni utilise the same interview process – who you interview with will not have any impact on the outcome of your application.
 The Admissions Committee employs the same assessment criteria regardless of the interviewer (staff or alumni).

 Executive MBA tuition fees for the programmes commencing September 2021 will differ depending on the choice of primary study location.
 The programme fee for the Executive MBA (London) class is £103,400.
 The programme fee for the Executive MBA (Dubai) class is US$ 131,200*.

 *All fees quoted exclude the mandatory 5% tax (VAT) that is applicable in the United Arab Emirates (UAE) on the consumption or use of goods and services with the UAE

-Fees include tuition, course materials, essential core course textbooks, and hotel accommodation for the compulsory international assignment and orientation week.
+Fees include tuition, course materials, essential core course textbooks, and hotel accommodation for the compulsory global business assignment and orientation week.